 While generally safe and well-tolerated, the decision to start Metformin should be considered carefully with a qualified medical professional.

 Below are some complications and side effects of metformin.

 Lactic acidosis is a rare complication that is serious and potentially fatal.
 This occurs when levels of lactate in the body rise to unsafe levels and acidify the body.

 This complication can often be prevented with appropriate monitoring of renal function and caution with use in older populations.
 It is worth repeating that this complication is exceptionally uncommon.

 Many people taking metformin report stomach or intestinal discomfort, abdominal pain, and diarrhea.
 For some, it is severe enough to stop taking Metformin.
 These issues are more common when first taking Metformin and may subside with time or by trying a lower dose.
 There is also an extended-release form of Metformin that can decrease gastrointestinal issues.

 Uncommonly, Metformin can cause low vitamin B12 levels.
 Thus, vitamin B12 is usually monitored with long-term metformin therapy.
-This can be corrected with a vitamin b12 supplement.
+You can also correct this with a vitamin b12 supplement.

 Benefits of Metformin Therapy

 There is a reason Metformin is one of the most widely used medications to treat diabetes.
-The following are some benefits to Metformin.
+The following are some benefits of Metformin.

 Low blood sugar, or hypoglycemia, is a severe complication of insulin and other diabetes medications.
 However, Metformin alone does not cause hypoglycemia.
 This is because Metformin does not increase insulin production; it only helps the body process glucose that is already present.